STATUS:

 Here's what to expect when you call:

-Step 1: Contact us by phone at 703-929-4166, Menu Option #4.
+Step 1: Contact us by phone at 703-929-4166, Menu Option #4, 24 hours a day, 7 days a week.
 This is especially important if it is after hours to ensure we are notified of your emergency needs.
 Leave a voicemail with your name and address.

 Step 2: Submit an emergency service request.
-This gives us all the details and proper authorization to deploy for what comes next.
+This helps us triage during periods of high call valume and gives us all the details and proper authorization to deploy for what comes next.

 Step 3: We review details and send an Emergency Dispatch Authorization for approval.
-Once you have reviewed and signed, we will dispatch an experienced arborist to your property to assess the site.*
+Once you have reviewed and signed for the dispatch, we will send an experienced arborist to your property to assess the site.

 Step 4: We perform an on-site assessment to confirm an imminent hazard and determine site requirements and safe methods that will prevent unnecessary damage, cost, or insurance complications later, and provide an ETA of services if resources have not already begun arriving.*